Characterizing finitely generated fields by a single field axiom: Consequences/Applications of the Local-Global Principles

-We conclude this preparation with the following facts scattered throughout the literature (although some of them might be new in the generality presented here); variants of these will be used later.
+Concerning the proofs, assertion~1) is implied by the Milnor Conjecture (although previous weaker results would suffice, see \cite{ElmanLam_MilnorConj, Kato_Quadratic}; to be precise, use \cite[Fact 16.2]{EKM} together with the fact that the $(i+1)$-fold Pfister form $q_{\bm a}$ is isotropic if and only if it is hyperbolic, which is the case if and only if its class in the Witt ring of $F$ lies in $I_q^{i+2}(F)$ \cite[Theorem 23.7(1)]{EKM}).
+Assertion~2) follows by definition.
+2pt We conclude this preparation with the following facts scattered throughout the literature (although some of them might be new in the generality presented here); variants of these will be used later.
 For the reader's sake we give the (straightforward) full proofs.